SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.SpikesMethod``
 """"""""""""""""""""""""""""""

- * the spike method to used in downstream analysis
+ * The spike method to used in downstream analysis
  * argument type : char
  * options : 'bior1p5', 'bior1p3', 'merged', 'thr3p0', or other available wavelet names